TechToThePeople/eu.tttp.excel/README.md

 Technical
 --------------

-The trick is to export an html table. with the right content type, it goes to excel and it import it smootly
+The trick is to export an html table. with the right content type, it goes to excel and it import it smoothly